 Best Growing Conditions for Spider Plants

-Spider plants can tolerate a wide range of conditions, but they prefer moderate to bright indirect light, with temperatures above 50oF and moderate humidity.
-When it comes to placement, spider plants will do well just about anywhere, even a room with only artificial light.
-It's a good idea to rotate your spider plant periodically so that both sides of the plant get the benefit of nearby light sources.
+Spider plants can survive a wide range of conditions, but they prefer temperatures above 50 degrees and moderate to bright indirect light.
+This species can thrive just about anywhere, even in a room with only artificial light, so it should tolerate most areas in your home.
+It's a good idea to rotate your spider plant periodically so that both sides get the benefit of nearby light sources.

 How to Propagate Spider Plants

 Once you get your first spider plant, it won't be long before it begins to produce plenty of offsets that can be grown as new plants or given away as gifts.
 With the proper care and conditions, a mature, healthy spider plant will send out several runners with spiderettes each year.
 Here's how to propagate your plant: